Drew Ogletree

-Andrew Ogletree (born July 28, 1998) is an American football tight end for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Findlay and Youngstown State.
+Andrew Ogletree (born July 28, 1998) is an American professional football tight end for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Findlay Oilers and Youngstown State Penguins.

-Early life and high school
+Early life

 Ogletree grew up in Dayton, Ohio and attended Northridge High School, where he played football and basketball.

 College career

-Ogletree began his college career at Findlay.
+Ogletree began his college career at the University of Findlay.
 Over the course of three seasons, he caught 54 passes for 785 yards and 10 touchdowns.
-He transferred to Youngstown State after his junior year.
+He transferred to Youngstown State University after his junior year.
 Ogletree caught 28 passes for 282 yards as a senior.

 Professional career

-Ogletree was selected by the Indianapolis Colts in the sixth round, 192nd overall, of the 2022 NFL Draft.
+Ogletree was selected by the Indianapolis Colts in the sixth round, 192nd overall, of the 2022 NFL draft.
 On August 18, 2022, Ogletree was placed on injured reserve after suffering a torn ACL in training camp.
+In Week 4 of the 2023 season, he scored his first NFL touchdown against the Rams.
+He finished the 2023 season with nine receptions for 147 yards and two touchdowns in 12 games and nine starts.

+Legal issues

+On December 29, 2023, Ogletree was arrested in Hendricks County, Indiana for alleged domestic violence.
+He was charged with two felonies: domestic violence committed in the presence of a child less than 16 years old and domestic battery resulting in moderate bodily injury.
+A victim was taken to a hospital.
+The charges were dismissed with prejudice on March 5, 2024.